Updates

 Slade Technologies is actively pursuing Phase I SBIR funding through the Department of War.
 The effort targets programs aligned with our ISR and autonomous systems work, with a submission window closing in June 2026.
 A successful Phase I award would fund the initial feasibility study and establish Slade as an active federal research performer.

 We're not going to detail which topics we're pursuing until after submission.
 That's standard practice.
-What we can say is that the ST-1 Specter's mission architecture maps directly to documented capability gaps.
+What we can say is that the Specter's mission architecture maps directly to documented capability gaps.

-Introducing the ST-1N Specter Naval
+Introducing the Specter Naval

-View the ST-1 Program
+View the Specter Program

-Introducing the ST-C1 Uhlan
+Introducing the Uhlan

-Slade Technologies is releasing its second named aircraft concept: the ST-C1 Uhlan, a low observable air-launched cruise missile built for deep strike against hardened and high-value targets.
+Slade Technologies is releasing its second named aircraft concept: the Uhlan, a low observable air-launched cruise missile built for deep strike against hardened and high-value targets.

 The Uhlan is designed to fill a real gap in the current munitions landscape — between low-cost expendable systems and expensive legacy platforms.
 Aluminum alloy primary structure with RAM coating keeps unit cost competitive without sacrificing low observable performance.
 Deployable wings allow internal carriage compatibility across multiple host platforms without structural modification.